adrianodelr/ALQP-Solver/README.md

 // solve QP
 auto sol = qp.solve("verbose");
 ```
 This will result in following output printed to the console.
-In case of primal or dual feasibility the status changes accordingly.
+In case of primal or dual infeasibility the status changes accordingly.
 ```bash
 status: solved
 optimal objective: 1.50